ztyankov/100-days-of-code/log.md

 - More import/export issues came up with different prop types, so I had to extract each one into its own file
 - I also updated my sample data points to provide more diversity

 **Thoughts:** It's getting harder to do an extra hour of coding after the work day.
+Reactivity statements can be quite powerful!
+I like them.

 **Link(s) to work & Resources**